-How he became a writer
+How I became a writer

 I became a writer in the fifth grade.
 Sometime during the winter of that year, I was playing with a group of friends in the woods behind our houses when we came across some strange tracks in the snow.
 They didn't look as if any familiar animals had made them (they were big tracks) but they didn't look human either.
 They looked like some kind of monster tracks--and I knew just what kind: space aliens had made them after their spaceship had crash-landed in our woods.
 Well, we never found out what they were that day (and the snow had melted by the next day) but we had a great mystery for one day at least.

 That day when I went home I took out a notebook and began to write a chapter book.
 After all, I had read every Hardy Boy book, and I knew that those tracks would make a great story.
 I wrote a title at the top of the page (The Strange Tracks Mystery), and then I wrote one page and stopped.
 I had the idea but not the ability to follow through at that point.
 But that's how I began my life as a writer.
 I wish I still had that first page, but I lost it.

 A year later, I tried again, this time with a short story.
 I loved science fiction movies, and so I created a story called "The Green Eyed Monsters."
 This time I finished it.
 I went on to write for school newspapers and yearbooks.
 By the time I got to college, I had decided to become a teacher to pay the bills.
 But I kept writing and published my first book when I was 38 years old.

-The subjects he writes about: Nonfiction
+The subjects I write about: Nonfiction

 I wrote about ghosts first, because I was petrified of them when I was little.
 Before I was born, my great grandfather had died of a heart attack while sitting on my grandmother's green damask sofa with the caned back.
 I remember the first time I heard this fact: I was seated on that very sofa when my grandmother mentioned that I was sitting in the exact spot where my great grandfather had died.
 That experience convinced me to make a nightly ghost check: under the bed, in the closet, behind the door.
 I had to shut the closet door tight and make sure that no clothes were hanging over my desk chair (they might turn into a ghost at night).

 As my career continued, I changed direction and wrote about historical and scientific subjects that I discovered as an adult: bog bodies, Pompeii, and glaciers, by focusing on the archaeology of humans.

 More recently, I have chosen to write about the Holocaust (specifically, a death camp known as Auschwitz and a four-day pogrom called Kristallnacht), a subject that is difficult--but very important--to read about.

 That was followed by a book I have wanted to write for many years: Faces from the Past: Forgotten People of North America!
 It concerns the facial reconstruction of historic skeletons that have been found across North America.

 Finally, my latest book is entitled The Prisoners of Breendonk.
 It is my longest and most challenging nonfiction work.
 It introduces the prisoners of a little-known camp run by the SS in Belgium.

 What's next in nonfiction?
-You'll have to wait and see!"
+You'll have to wait and see!

-The subjects he writes about: Fiction
+The subjects I write about: Fiction

 When I was in high school, I secretly began to write what was to become some twenty-seven years later a novel eventually entitled 3 NBs of Julian Drew.The first draft of that novel, which was an untitled stream of consciousness narrative, is nothing like the novel that was published, but it was the beginning of a story that I knew I had to tell.